|Dates / Deadlines:|

 Hsin-hsin Liang | email@example.com

-Prof. Liang is Associate Professor of Chinese at UVA and serves as the Executive Director of both this program and the long-running UVA in Shanghai Chinese Language Program, which will run concurrently at ECNU.
+Prof. Liang is Full Professor of Chinese in the General Faculty at UVA and serves as the Executive Director of both this program and the long-running UVA in Shanghai Chinese Language Program, which will run concurrently at ECNU.

 A UVA graduate student will live on-site and serve both as a resident assistant and teach the GSGS course.